• Skip to primary navigation

 Honey Lime Dressing

-Zest your lime, juice your lime, and add a couple of tablespoons honey.
+Zest your lime, juice your lime, and add a couple of tablespoons of honey.
 That's it.
 Mix well and drizzle over the salad.
 I also love a dash of poppy seed too if you are into it.

 The recipe is below, so check it out!